-In early 1935, Mary Bancroft transferred title to 403 Commonwealth to her daughter, Catherine (Bancroft) Haviland of Limoges, France, the wife of William David Haviland, whose family manufactured Haviland china in Limoges.
-The transaction was reported in the Boston Globe on January 13, 1935.
+On December 21, 1934, Mary Bancroft transferred 403 Commonwealth to her son, Guy, and her daughter, Catherine (Bancroft) Haviland, the wife of William David Haviland, whose family manufactured Haviland china in Limoges.

 Mary Bancroft died in March of 1935.
 Guy Bancroft continued to live at 403 Commonwealth until about 1937, when he moved to The Tudor (northwest corner of Beacon and Joy).

-By 1951, 403 Commonwealth was owned by Clara R. Drucker, who was the assessed owner in 1951 and 1952.
+On December 26, 1950, 403 Commonwealth was purchased from Harold Tobey and Charles Johnson by Miss Clara Rita Drucker, a legal secretary, who also acted as a real estate conveyancer.
 In March of 1951, she applied for (and subsequently received) permission to increase the number of offices from ten to eleven.

-By 1956, 403 Commonwealth was owned by the Chelko Realty Trust.
+On May 2, 1955, 403 Commonwealth was acquired from the Simplex Company by Norman A. Ferguson, trustee of the Chelko Realty Trust.
 In August of 1956, it applied for (and subsequently received) permission to convert the front office on the fourth floor into an apartment, reducing the number of offices from eleven to ten.

-The property subsequently changed hands and in June of 1967 was acquired by Samuel Pusantian.
+The property subsequently changed hands and on June 14, 1967, was acquired by Samuel Pusantian.
 In May of 1971, he filed for (and subsequently received) permission to increase the number of apartments from one to six.
 In April of 1977, he filed for (and subsequently received) permission to increase the number of apartments to eight.
 In April of 1978, he filed for (and subsequently received) permission to increase the number of apartments to nine, with four medical offices.
-And in February of 1986, he filed for (and subsequently received) permission to increase the number of apartments to eleven and reduce the number of office to two.
+And in February of 1986, he filed for (and subsequently received) permission to increase the number of apartments to eleven and reduce the number of offices to two.

-In October of 1986, he transferred the property to himself and his wife, Edith R. Pusantian, and in March of 2000, they transferred the property to Edith Pusantian and Regina R. Pusantian-Diarbakerly, as trustees of the Pusantian Realty Trust.
+On October 31, 1986, he transferred the property to himself and his wife, Edith R. Pusantian, and on March 2, 2000, they transferred the property to themselves and Regina R. Pusantian-Diarbakerly as trustees of the Pusantian Realty Trust.

-In May of 2012, Regina R. Pusantian-Diarbakerly transferred 403 Commonwealth to PRES LLC.
+On May 2, 2012, Regina R. Pusantian-Diarbakerly transferred 403 Commonwealth to PRES LLC.